ricardo-jnunes/tests-in-junit/README.md

 The project will have a library jar and two main applications that uses the library.
 You could also use it to see how to build a library (that is, a jar file that is not an application) on its own.

+## Usage

+- Library project appdependency
+It has Even or Odd validation and a Binary Search algorithm to use

+- Projeto1 application runs at 8081 and uses appdependency implementations

+> curl --location --request POST 'http://localhost:8081/even/2'

+- Projeto2 application runs at 8082 and uses appdependency implementations

+> curl --location --request POST 'http://localhost:8082/algorithms/binarysearch/?sortedArray=1%2C2%2C3%2C7&key=2

 ## Tests